Hong Wang: Awards

 Wang was a 2022 recipient of the Maryam Mirzakhani New Frontiers Prize, given "for advances on the restriction conjecture, the local smoothing conjecture, and related problems".

-Wang was a 2025 recipient of the Salem Prize, given ″for her role in solutions to major open problems in harmonic analysis and geometric measure theory.″ She was awarded the 2025 ICCM Gold Medal of Mathematics from the International Consortium of Chinese Mathematicians, for being "outstanding mathematicians of Chinese descent under the age of 45 for their achievements in the research of pure and applied mathematics, and for their great contributions to the development of mathematics."
-She was also a 2025 recipient of the Ostrowski Prize, given for her ″influential work in harmonic analysis, solving central problems in the field like the Kakeya set conjecture in three dimensions or the restriction conjecture in higher dimensions″.
+Wang was a 2025 recipient of the Salem Prize, given "for her role in solutions to major open problems in harmonic analysis and geometric measure theory".
+She was awarded the 2025 ICCM Gold Medal of Mathematics from the International Consortium of Chinese Mathematicians, given to "outstanding mathematicians of Chinese descent under the age of 45 for their achievements in the research of pure and applied mathematics, and for their great contributions to the development of mathematics".
+She was also a 2025 recipient of the Ostrowski Prize, given for her "influential work in harmonic analysis, solving central problems in the field like the Kakeya set conjecture in three dimensions or the restriction conjecture in higher dimensions".

-She was awarded the 2026 Sadosky Prize from the Association for Women in Mathematics, given ″for solving central problems in harmonic analysis through the introduction of ground-breaking ideas.
-In particular, for substantial contributions to the Fourier restriction problem, the Kakeya conjecture, and geometric measure theory″.
+In 2026, she was awarded the Sadosky Prize from the Association for Women in Mathematics, given "for solving central problems in harmonic analysis through the introduction of ground-breaking ideas.
+In particular, for substantial contributions to the Fourier restriction problem, the Kakeya conjecture, and geometric measure theory".
+She also received the Clay Research Award.

+On 23 July 2026, Hong Wang was awarded the Fields Medal by the International Mathematical Union, alongside Yu Deng, John Pardon, and Jacob Tsimerman, for her contributions to harmonic analysis and geometric measure theory, including the proof of the three-dimensional Kakeya conjecture.
+She was the first Chinese woman to win the Fields Medal.